 Counseling service is available to all students.
 Many problems, concerning both school and one's personal life, can be helped by counseling with a competent person.
 The school counselor or your teacher will be happy to try to help you with these problems.
 Appointments can be made by requesting a pass from your teacher, the office personnel, or the counselor.

-PSYCHOLOGIST

-The psychologist will work with the professional educational team to diagnose, evaluate and provide program planning for students who have or are suspected to have exceptional educational needs.
+PSYCHOLOGIST provide program planning for students who have or are suspected to have exceptional educational needs.
 A psychologist's function may include administering tests, individual student counseling, develop programs for students needing special programs and family informative meetings.